ray-project/ray/doc/source/ray-core/walkthrough.rst

 .. tabbed:: C++

-    The C++ Ray API is currently experimental with limited support.
+    The C++ Ray API is currently experimental with limited support and it's not supported on Windows.
 You can track its development `here <https://github.com/ray-project/ray/milestone/17>`__ and report issues on GitHub.
     Run the following commands to get started:

     Install ray with C++ API support and generate a bazel project with the ray command.